Yuri22194/Ingot/README.md

-# Ingot
+# Ingot2
-A bookmarklet to disable extensions based on LTBEEF with an interface based on the chrome extension page
+Disable extensions based on LTBEEF with an interface based on the chrome extension page.

-### Installation
+### Installation:
 For easy setup go the the website at https://fognetwork.github.io/Ingot

 1. Show your bookmarks bar with `ctrl + shift + b`